spinnaker/spinnaker.github.io/setup/quickstart/halyard-gke-public/index.md

     --override-base-url http://spinnaker-api.$DOMAIN
 ```

-Now before we finalize these changes by deploying Spinnaker, we need to edit
+Now, before we finalize these changes by deploying Spinnaker, we need to edit
 the [Kubernetes
 Services](https://kubernetes.io/docs/concepts/services-networking/service/)
 fronting the UI & API servers, `spin-deck` and `spin-gate` in the `spinnaker`